Sheet Pan Chicken Teriyaki Bowls

 Recipe by Meg van der Kruik for California Prunes

 Why order takeout when you can have Chicken Teriyaki Bowls on the table in under a half-hour?
 Make the teriyaki sauce ahead of time and keep it on hand to create a variety of quick and easy weeknight meals.
-Since the chicken and broccoli both cook on a sheet pan, there’s clean-up, too.
+Since the chicken and broccoli both cook on a sheet pan, there’s less clean-up, too.
 What more could you ask for?

 - 1 1/2 pounds boneless, skinless chicken breasts, pounded thin